TrevTV/IEYTD-bHapticsIntegration/README.md

 ## Todo
  - The GenericGameEvents class could probably be improved, it currently contains code for other levels due to how damage is handled
+ - Some of the object grabbing handling could be improved

 ## Thanks
  - Everyone at bHaptics